xoxzo/blog.xoxzo.com/content/Community/annual-opensource-grant-2019-en.md

 We have contributed USD250.00 through Justin Mayer for the [Pelican Dev Team](https://donate.getpelican.com/) who is maintaining the project.

-*We use Pelican for [this blog](https://blog.xoxzo.com/en/): It's ease of use without requiring any database and server side logic reduces maintenance resources*
+*We use Pelican for [this blog](https://blog.xoxzo.com/en/): Its ease of use without requiring any database and server side-logic reduces maintenance resources*

 ![Pelican donation]({filename}/images/grantspayments/2019-payment-pelican.png)